theoportlock/m4efad/README.md

 # M4EFaD: Linking the Gut Microbiome to Neurocognitive Development in Bangladesh Malnourished Infants

-This repository contains the code used to produce the figures for the study entitled: *"Linking the Gut Microbiome to Neurocognitive Development in Bangladesh Malnourished Infants."*
+This repository contains the code used to produce the figures for the study entitled: *"From Gut to Brain: Inter-connecting the Impacts of Moderate Acute Malnutrition on Child Cognitive Development"*

 ### Data Availability
 - **Shotgun Metagenomics Data:**